 On the way back to Melbourne, pick up a punnet of fresh fruit at the Sunny Ridge Strawberry Farm, where you can pick your own when the red devils are in season.

-Located in a statement building, Port Phillip Estate has several ranges available for tastings and the drops that stand out are Port Phillip Estate Chardonnay, Kooyong’s Single Vineyard Faultline Chardonnay, and Port Phillip Estate Pinot Noir.
+Located in a statement building, Port Phillip Estate has several ranges available for tastings, and the drops that stand out are Port Phillip Estate chardonnay, Kooyong’s Single Vineyard Faultline chardonnay, and Port Phillip Estate pinot noir.

-At Ten Minutes by Tractor, order up a cheese plate that includes local stars Fingal Gold from Red Hill and Caprinella from Main Ridge.
 Paringa Estate is hidden gem on the Peninsula, with the cellar door and restaurant located among the vines – a stunning setting.
 The wines are top-shelf, particularly the current chardonnays and pinot noir.